THIS YEARS THEME IS 'TOGETHER FOR A BETTER INTERNET'

 As children grow they need to develop confidence, the skills needed for positive, trusting relationships, and the knowledge of how to keep themselves safe.
 Keeping safe online and whilst using digital technologies is an important part of this.

-This year the children learnt the SMART rules.
+Each year the children learn the SMART rules.

 Safe: Keep safe by being careful not to give out personal information when you're chatting or posting online.
 Personal information includes your email address, phone number and password.

 Meet: Meeting someone you have only been in touch with online can be dangerous.
 Only do so with your parents' or carers' permission and even then only when they can be present.
 Remember online friends are still strangers even if you have been talking to them for a long time.

 Accepting: Accepting emails, messages, or opening fi les, images or texts from people you don't know or trust can lead to problems — they may contain viruses or nasty messages!

 Reliable: Someone online might lie about who they are and information on the intemet may not be true.
 Always check information by

 Tell: Tell a parent, carer or a trusted adult if someone, or something, makes you feel uncomfortable or worried, or if you or someone you know is being bullied online.